vbotka/ansible-collection-freebsd/docs/source/examples/206/example.rst

     * create two DHCP jails with generated UUID
     * start the jails

-* On all created jails:
+* At all created jails:

   In the playbook *pb-test-01.yml*: